AIS and e-navigation

 In July 2005, after preparatory work the Baltic Sea coastal countries launched the, still operational, regional HELCOM AIS network which provides all the countries with the same, jointly shared, real-time view of maritime traffic in the entire Baltic Sea area.
 The commitment to establish regional AIS, and to elaborate statistics based on the information collected via it, is also included in the 1992 Helsinki Convention (Annex IV, Reg.
 9).

 Since 2005 the AIS data collected by system is stored by the Danish Maritime Administration (DMA) and also several other coastal countries have established their own copies of this regional AIS database.
-Regional exchange of AIS and use of the resulting historic database is specified in HELCOM Recommendation 33/1 and discussed within a dedicated HELCOM expert group, the HELCOM AIS EWG.
+Regional exchange of AIS and use of the resulting historic database is specified in HELCOM Recommendation 33/1-Rev. 2 and discussed within a dedicated HELCOM expert group, the HELCOM EG AIS.

 According to the official IMO definition e-navigation is “the harmonized collection, integration, exchange, presentation and analysis of marine information on board and ashore by electronic means to enhance berth to berth navigation and related services for safety and security at sea and protection of the marine environment”.
 E-navigation uses technologies such as AIS and ECDIS to provide a standardised global environment for various maritime services.